 For more than 50 years, Bose McKinney & Evans LLP has been a leader in the legal profession and business community.
-As part of our firm’s leadership for the next 50 years and beyond, we recognize that the firm must reflect the diversity of the individuals and entities it serves in order to be able to provide equitable, inclusive and effective legal counsel to the global business community.
+As part of our firm’s leadership for the next 50 years and beyond, we recognize that we must reflect the diversity of the individuals and entities we serve in order to be able to provide equitable, inclusive and effective legal counsel to the global business community.

 To that end, we affirm our commitment to diversity in all areas of our firm’s operations, recruiting and support programs.
-The firm believes that the success of this commitment requires the involvement of all partners, associates, administrators and staff members.
+We believe that the success of this commitment requires the involvement of all partners, associates, administrators and staff members.
 Our intent is to reach beyond our firm and genuinely impact the legal profession, our clients and our community through leadership by example.

-The firm intends to encourage and promote the treatment of each person with dignity and respect, and to value the perspectives and experiences which a diverse workplace can contribute to the firm, its clients and the communities which it serves.
-Diversity is an inclusive and equitable concept, and encompasses differences in race, age, religion, sex, disability, national origin, sexual orientation and in any other personal characteristics protected by law.
+We intend to encourage and promote the treatment of each person with dignity and respect, and to value the perspectives and experiences which a diverse workplace can contribute to the firm, its clients and the communities which it serves.
+Diversity is an inclusive and equitable concept, and it encompasses differences in race, age, religion, sex, disability, national origin, sexual orientation and in any other personal characteristics protected by law.

 Diversity, Equity and Inclusion Committee Members

-The Bose McKinney & Evans Diversity, Equity and Inclusion Committee is made up of professionals responsible for helping bring about cultural and practical growth necessary for a diverse, equitable and inclusive environment.
-Committee members are selected to so that diverse viewpoints and opinions are represented and heard.
-The committee publishes a monthly internal newsletter featuring stories about and events celebrating underrepresented and historically marginalized groups, as well as opportunities for diversity, equity and inclusion training.
+Our Diversity, Equity and Inclusion Committee is made up of professionals responsible for helping bring about cultural and practical growth necessary for a diverse, equitable and inclusive environment.
+Committee members are selected so that diverse viewpoints and opinions are represented and heard.
+The committee publishes an internal newsletter featuring stories celebrating underrepresented and historically marginalized groups, as well as opportunities for diversity, equity and inclusion training.

 Bose McKinney & Evans Roadmap to Diversity, Equity and Inclusion